 Decaturville in Decatur County, Tennessee — The American South (East South Central)

 Location.
-35° 35.076′ N, 88° 7.198′ W. Marker is in Decaturville, Tennessee, in Decatur County.
-Memorial is at the intersection of Pleasant Street and West Market Street, on the left when traveling north on Pleasant Street.
-Marker located on grounds of Decatur Touch for map.
+35° 35.058′ N, 88° 7.212′ W. Marker is in Decaturville, Tennessee, in Decatur County.
+Memorial is on West Main Street (State Highway 100) just east of North White Oak Street, on the right when traveling west.
+Marker is located on grounds of Decatur County Courthouse, at southwest corner of building.
+Touch for map.
 Marker is at or near this postal address: 22 West Main Street, Decaturville TN 38329, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Confederate Veterans Memorial (here, next to this marker); Decatur County Veterans Monument (within shouting distance of this marker); Brownsport Furnace (within shouting distance of this marker); Decatur County Training School Crowder High School 1925-1965 (approx. 0.6 miles away); Divided Loyalties (approx. 4 miles away); The "Pea Vine" A Ghost Railroad / Parsons A Railroad Town (approx. 4˝ miles away); Perryville First County Seat of Perry County (approx. 4.9 miles away); In Memoriam (approx. 6 miles away).
+Confederate Veterans Memorial (within shouting distance of this marker); Revolutionary War Veterans Monument (within shouting distance of this marker); Brownsport Furnace (within shouting distance of this marker); Decatur County Training School Crowder High School 1925-1965 (approx. half a mile away); Divided Loyalties (approx. 4 miles away); The "Pea Vine" A Ghost Railroad / Parsons A Railroad Town (approx. 4½ miles away); Perryville First County Seat of Perry County (approx. 5 miles away); In Memoriam (approx. 6 miles away).
 Touch for a list and map of all markers in Decaturville.

 Credits.
-This page was last revised on April 24, 2020.
+This page was last revised on April 20, 2020.
 It was originally submitted on April 19, 2020, by Duane Marsteller of Murfreesboro, Tennessee.
-This page has been viewed 62 times since then and 4 times this year.
-Photos: 1, 2. submitted on April 19, 2020, by Duane Marsteller of Murfreesboro, Tennessee. • Michael Herrick was the editor who published this page.
+This page has been viewed 67 times since then and 6 times this year.
+Photos: 1, 2. submitted on April 19, 2020, by Duane Marsteller of Murfreesboro, Tennessee. • Devry Becker Jones was the editor who published this page.